 Managing Large Projects: Software engineering for web development.
 Project planning and management.
 Reusable and durable coding.
 Development environments.
 Documentation.
 Prototypes (wireframes).
 Optimization.
 Separating content, structure, style, and programming.

 Debugging: Program errors (syntax, runtime, logic).
 Error messages and levels.
 Handling errors gracefully.

 An example: Debugging Form Input (my blog needed fixing).

 Practical PHP and MySQL Projects

 Authentication and Personalization: Logging in.
 Authenticating users.
-Passwords.
 User preferences.
 Personalized content.
-Suggesting content based on a user profile.
+Content based on a user profile.

-A Shopping Cart: A product database.
-Online categorized product catalog.
+A Shopping Cart: Product database for online catalog.
 Shopping cart to track purchases.
-Checkout script for payment and shipping.
+Scripts for payment and shipping.
 Administrative interface.